PiggyAwesome/useless/README.md

-Yo mamma so fat she sat on the beach and Greenpeace threw her in.
+Yo mamma so fat she stepped on the scale and it said one person at the time